albertattard/presentation-domain-primitives-kotlin/presentation-stuttgart-meetup-2020-03-04.md

 println("Second try: ${credentials.password.value}")
 ```

-Any unexpected reads will not go unnoticed
+Any unexpected reads will not go unnoticed.

 ```
 java.lang.IllegalStateException: Password was already consumed